zjunlp/EasyDetect/README.md

 **Figure 1:** Unified multimodal hallucination detection aims to identify and detect modality-conflicting hallucinations at various levels such as object, attribute, and scene-text, as well as fact-conflicting hallucinations in both image-to-text and text-to-image generation.

 **Modality-Conflicting Hallucination.**  MLLMs sometimes generate outputs that conflict with inputs from other modalities, leading to issues such as incorrect objects, attributes, or scene text.
-An example in above Figure (a) includes an MLLM inaccurately describing an athlete's uniform color, showcasing an attribute-level conflict due to MLLMs' limited ability to achieve fine-grained text-image alignment.
+An example in above Figure (a) includes an MLLM inaccurately describing an athlete's uniform , showcasing an attribute-level conflict due to MLLMs' limited ability to achieve fine-grained text-image alignment.

 **Fact-Conflicting Hallucination.** Outputs from MLLMs may contradict established factual knowledge.
 Image-to-text models can generate narratives that stray from the actual content by incorporating irrelevant facts, while text-to-image models may produce visuals that fail to reflect the factual knowledge contained in text prompts.
 These discrepancies underline the struggle of MLLMs to maintain factual consistency, representing a significant challenge in the domain.